Xunnamius/xscripts/MAINTAINING.md

 This project employs an automated CI/CD release pipeline.
 However, sometimes things get messed up (e.g. CI workflow / GitHub Actions breaks) and we need to trigger a release ourselves.
-When this happens, semantic-release can be triggered locally.
+When this happens, xrelease can be triggered locally.

 > \[!CAUTION]
 >